Seattle Solar Power - Increases Home Value

 Deloitte found that consumers are showing more and more interest in solar power.
 Millennials, in particular, are driving this trend.
 The study shows that almost two-thirds (64%) told said they are either “extremely” or “very” interested in installing solar panels – a 611% increase over last year.
 More than half of them are “extremely” or “very” interested in participating in a community solar installation.
 Despite both overt and covert hostility to renewable energy at the federal level, the study found 37% of consumers say “increasing the use of solar power” is their No. 1 priority in term of energy generation.
 The report also reveals that almost 60% of consumers said they would switch electricity providers if they could gain access to renewable-energy sources.

-The data is in and it clearly shows that solar panels add value.
+The data is in and it clearly shows that Seattle solar panels add value to your home.
 The key is communication.
 It’s important when buying or selling a home with solar panels to work with agents and appraisers who can interpret and articulate the added value.
 Make sure that you select an agent who understands and can speak solar, so that they can translate the numerous benefits into tangible benefits

 By: Rebecca Sayre